LastDemon99/IW5-Sripts/GSC/OldSchool/README.md

 # <a name="donate"></a>Donate
 <a href="https://www.paypal.com/paypalme/lastdemon99/"><img src="https://github.com/LastDemon99/LastDemon99/blob/main/Data/paypal_dark.svg" height="40"></a>
-If you liked this project and you want to collaborate for the creation of more you can donate here :3
+If you liked this project and you want to collaborate for the creation of more you can donate here :3 That way I'll be able to afford a damn server, and be able to test better xD